-Our common stock has been listed on the NASDAQ Global Select Market under the symbol "MTSI" since March 15, 2012.
-The following table sets forth for the periods indicated the high and low sale prices of our common stock on the NASDAQ Global Select Market.
-The number of stockholders of record of our common stock as of November 10, 2017 was approximately 14.
+Our common stock has been listed on the Nasdaq Global Select Market under the symbol "MTSI" since March 15, 2012.
+The number of stockholders of record of our common stock as of November 9, 2018 was approximately 14.
 The number of stockholders of record does not include beneficial owners whose shares are held by nominees in street name.